reymon359/how-to-live/docs/Book time for planning/index.md

 # Book time for planning

+Most of the problems and lack of time can be solved by planning your activities (assigning a date and time).

-Book time to plan.
-Try to plan your week before begining it booking time for it in the weekend.
-Even expend some minutes each evening to plan the next day.
+Try to plan your week on the weekend before beginning it.
+Even try to expend some minutes each evening to plan the next day.

-When planning review your goals and split them into smaller objectives.
-Book time for those objectives.
+Split your tasks and goals into smaller objectives.
+Book, then time for those objectives.

 Envision what you want in the future so you can work and plan towards it.

-To be effective you need to act based on principles and constantly review your mission statements.

-Do not just act; think first: Is this how I want it to go, and are these the correct consequences?

-Most of the problems and lack of time can be solved by planning your activities (assigning a date and time).
+Use methods like the Eisenhower Matrix to review your tasks and assign them a priority.

 ## Quotes